Andreea Bălan: Andrè (1999–2001)

 Andrè released their third album, Prima iubire, in 2000, promoted with the singles "Prima iubire" and "Lasă-mă papa la mare", both Top 20 hits in Romania.
 "Lasă-mă papa la mare" was named No. 19 in the "Top 20 after 90" ranking based on public voting.
 Andrè released their next album, Am să-mi fac de cap, in 2000, which was promoted with the songs "Am să-mi fac de cap" and "Flori de tei" as well as their respective music videos.
 The music video for "Flori de tei" became the most expensive video ever made Romania at the time, with a budget of US$12,000, as well as the first music video shot on film.

 In early 2001, the magazine Bravo awarded the distinction of "Best band for teens" to Andrè.
 Record label Cat Music awarded the group with five platinum and one gold certifications for the 1.5 million albums sold, calling their music "princesses dance music", and becoming the first group and the only with these awards.
 The group split for a short time because of disagreements.
 Bălan continued her career by forming a duo with Alina Sorescu.
 Although they had a number of television appearances, the project ended after six months without releasing an album or a video.
 At the same time, a greatest hits album was released for Andrè, titled Andrè - The Best Of.

 The group met after the death of Antonescu's father, whose last wish was that the group reunite.
 The group released a duo album, O noapte și-o zi, in 2001 as well as a single of the same name accompanied by a video, but split again.
 Bălan consequently denied any chance of a reconciliation work between the two, considering only a possible duet.

 Throughout her career alongside Antonescu, the two were heavily criticized for the fashion style and image they promoted.
 The two had a great influence on the young, bringing platform heels, box braids, mini skirts and as well as push-up bras that highlighted their breasts, into fashion.
-This fashion has been heavily criticized for their vulgarity and for influencing girls with their frivolous image.
-The two performers were also constantly the attention of tabloid newspapers that published rumors of their quarrels.
+The two performers were constantly under the attention of tabloid newspapers that published rumors of their quarrels.